Steph3097/CSS-Styleguide/README.md

-# Airbnb CSS / Sass Styleguide
+# SOT CSS / Sass Styleguide

 *A mostly reasonable approach to CSS and Sass*